simpleiot/simpleiot/docs/adr/1-consider-changing-point-data-type.md

 entry in a time series data base like influxdb?
 Influx has a concept of tags and fields, and you can have as many as you want for each sample.
 Tags must be strings and are indexed and should be low cardinality.
 Fields can be any datatype influxdb supports.
-This is a very flexible and flexible data structure.
+This is a very simple and flexible data structure.

 ### Example: location data